 Truck accident victims and their families can find their lives forever changed.
 Injuries from 18-wheeler accidents can be severe and debilitating, and medical costs alone can easily exceed six or even seven figures.
 This, on top of weeks or months being out of work during their recovery time, if they are ever able to return to work at all.

-If you have been injured in a trucking accident in Biloxi or anywhere in the state of Mississippi, Alabama, or Louisiana, or on the Gulf Coast, the experienced truck accident attorneys of Reeves & Mestayer are here to help you and your family hold the trucking company and other responsible parties accountable for the harm they have caused you.
+If you have been injured in a trucking accident in Biloxi, Mississippi, or on the Gulf Coast, the experienced truck accident attorneys of Reeves & Mestayer are here to help you and your family hold the trucking company and other responsible parties accountable for the harm they have caused you.

 Common Causes of Truck Accidents